omnikrll/ResonantFilterBank/README.md

 A Web Audio API fixed frequency resonant filter bank based roughly on the architecture of the Moog 914 module.

-Next things I want to add:
+Next things I want to do:

+&bull; Debug for Safari and Firefox

-&bull; Controls for filter frequency and resonance
+&bull; Add controls for filter frequency and resonance

-&bull; Argument to set number of filters to build
+&bull; Add argument to set number of filters to build

-&bull; Implementation of Zach Denton's custom-built filters: http://noisehack.com/custom-audio-effects-javascript-web-audio-api/
+&bull; Implement Zach Denton's custom-built filters: http://noisehack.com/custom-audio-effects-javascript-web-audio-api/

-&bull; Implementation of a modulation matrix
+&bull; Implement a modulation matrix